Carlos Santana Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 10th in the league.
+- The pitching staff for the Phillies has a collective 9.1 K/9, the seventh-best in the league.

-- The Phillies have the 10th-ranked team ERA among all league pitching staffs (3.98).
+- The Phillies' 4.01 team ERA ranks 11th among all MLB pitching staffs.

+- Phillies pitchers combine to give up 152 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- In his last appearance on Sunday, the righty tossed seven scoreless innings against the St. Louis Cardinals while surrendering one hit.
+- In his most recent appearance on Sunday, Aug.
+13, the lefty tossed 6 1/3 innings against the Minnesota Twins, giving up two earned runs while surrendering six hits.

+- In 17 games this season, the 28-year-old has amassed an ERA of 3.88, with 8.2 strikeouts per nine innings.
+Opponents are hitting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.